Home

 (4) At least one mid-term examination and one final examination are given for each course.
 The courses which do not require a mid-term and/or final examination are determined by the program coordinator concerned and the RO is informed of these.

-(7) The exams other than the mid-term and final examinations may be given with no predetermined date.
+(7) The examinations other than the mid-term and final examinations may be given with no predetermined date.

 a) The times and dates of the final examinations are determined and announced by the RO following consultations with the program coordinator/head of academic board concerned.